guushoekman/educen/_tools/wiki.md

 Inherent in the approach is that risks are different for everyone, even if they face the same hazard.
 Vulnerable populations are those at risk not simple because they are exposed to hazard but because they cannot absorb its impact as a result of marginality.
 Taking into account people and the differences among them (Bradshaw 2004), vulnerability is a key concept in predicting and understanding the existence of differentiated impacts of a natural disaster on the various groups in a society.
 Vulnerability however is not a fixed property of social groups or individuals, but is embedded in complex social relations and processes (Hilhorst & Bankoff 2004), and therefore subject to change.

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection

-- What cultural factors/dimensions contribute to the vulnerability to disaster?
-- Are there certain groups of people that might be more vulnerable due to their position (age-, gender-, ethnic-, economic-, social- position?) and why?
-- Are specific groups in society particularly vulnerable in one or more stages of the disaster cycle (e.g. migrants, refugees, women, retirees, people with an impairment)?
-- How are people’s perceptions, knowledge, and access to information of influence on their  vulnerability?
-- To what degree are vulnerable local communities supported to actively participate in risk reduction decision making, policy making, and planning and implementation processes?

-<p class="box-end"></p>

 ### Resilience

 Contrary to the concept of vulnerability, resilience starts from people’s own capabilities and potential.
 The word resilience is derived from the Latin word resilio, meaning “to jump back’’ (Klein et al. 2003).
 The concept of resilience has quickly gained popularity in the field of disaster studies and emergency management as an effective and efficient way to reduce prevailing vulnerabilities and thereby the risk of disaster (Engel et al. 2014).
 The review of Keck and Sakdapolrak (2013) of literature published on resilience provides insight into a variety of definitions.
 Keck and Sakdapolrak found that all definitions of resilience have in common that they are concerned with social entities –individuals, organizations, or communities-, and their abilities or capacities to tolerate, absorb, cope with and adjust to various kinds of environmental and social threats.
 Based on their exploration of the literature, the authors propose to define (social) resilience as being comprised of three dimensions: